ManevilleF/bevy_life/README.md

 For more information yo may look at some [examples](./examples).

+### Pausing

+Inserting a `SimulationPause` resource will pause the simulation, removing it wil resume the it.

+### Parallel execution and batching

+Inserting a `SimulationBatch` resource will allow parallel computation of cells with custom batch sizes.

 ## Cargo Features

 No feature is required for the plugin to work and the main traits `Cell` and `CellState` are always available.